gateniomer/FullStack-Projects/README.md

 # HTML & CSS Project
-As part of my self-learning journey, I made a HTML & CSS based website.
+As part of my self-learning journey, I challenged my programming & design skills by developing a website using only HTML & CSS.

 I created this project using some of the knowledge I gained in:
 - HTML, CSS